amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

   secretStore: eshop-local-secret-store
 ```

-You use the `secretKeyRef` element to reference the secret containing the password.
-Doing so replaces the earlier *clear-text* value.
-You reference the secret using its name and the name of the key of the secret value: `eShopRedisPassword`.
-You specify the name of the secret management component `eshop-local-secret-store` in the  `auth` metadata element.
+The `secretKeyRef` element references the secret containing the password.
+It replaces the earlier *clear-text* value.
+The secret name and the key name, `eShopRedisPassword`, reference the secret.
+The name of the secret management component `eshop-local-secret-store` is found in the `auth` metadata element.

 You might wonder why `eShopRedisPassword` is identical for both the name and key in the secret reference?
 In the local file secret store, secrets aren't identified with a separate name.
 The scenario will be different in the next example using Kubernetes secrets.